Enrico Macias: Early years

-Gaston Ghrenassia was born to a Sephardic Algerian Jewish family in Constantine, Algeria.
+Gaston Ghrenassia was born to a Sephardic Jewish family.
 His father, Sylvain Ghrenassia (1914–2004), was a violinist in an orchestra that played primarily malouf, Andalusian classical music.
 Gaston played the guitar from childhood, and started playing with the Cheikh Raymond Leyris Orchestra at age 15.

 He pursued a school teacher career, but continued playing the guitar.
-In 1961, the Algerian War of Independence was raging, and the situation became untenable for the Jewish and European residents of Constantine.
-The assassination in 1961 of his father-in-law and musician Cheikh Raymond Leyris by the National Liberation Front (FLN) was of immense effect on Gaston Ghrenassia, and appears to have been due to his opposition to the independence of Algeria from France.
+In 1961, the Algerian War of Independence was raging, and the situation became untenable for Europeans in Constantine.
+The assassination in 1961 of his father-in-law and musician Cheikh Raymond Leyris by the National Liberation Front (FLN) was of immense effect on Gaston Ghrenassia, and appears to have been due to his opposition to the independence of Algeria from France and pro-Israel stance.
 Gaston left Algeria with his wife, Suzy, on 29 July 1961, eleven months before the end of the Algerian War of Independence, and went into exile in mainland France.
 He has not been permitted to return to Algeria ever since.

 Career

 First living in Argenteuil, he eventually moved to Paris, where he decided to pursue a career in music.
 At first he tried translating into French the malouf numbers which he already knew.
 Later on, he developed a new French repertoire that he performed in cafés and cabarets.
 He remained, though, a popular interpreter of Arab-Andalusian music and Judeo-Arab songs in France.

 He adopted the stage name Enrico Macias and made his first recording in 1962 after a meeting with Raymond Bernard of Pathé.
-The result was the recording of "Adieu mon pays" which he had composed for his beloved Algeria on the boat on his way to France.
+The result was the recording of "Adieu mon pays" which he had composed for his beloved Algeria on the ship on his way to France.
 He appeared on French television and became an overnight sensation.
 This led to a first tour in 1963 as a second act with Paola and Billy Bridge.
 His daughter, Jocya, was also born that year.

 In spring 1964, he opened for Les Compagnons de la chanson at the Paris Olympia and then undertook a successful tour of the Middle East, performing with great success in Israel, Greece and Turkey, especially in the latter where he still has a huge following.
 In Turkey, many of his songs were translated and interpreted by Turkish artists.
 In 1965, he was awarded the Prix Vincent Scotto, and the following year he sang before 120,000 people at the Dinamo Stadium in Moscow, performing concerts in more than 40 other Soviet cities.
 He also toured Japan and recorded titles in Spanish and Italian and was popular in both countries.